Bipolar affective disorder

-Bipolar disorder is a mental health condition that causes severe mood swings from depression to elation.
-It’s sometimes called manic depression, or bipolar affective disorder.
-Bipolar disorder is a serious, long-term condition that can have a big effect on your day-to-day life.
-But treatment can help to keep your symptoms under control.
+Bipolar affective disorder (bipolar disorder) is a mental health condition that causes severe mood swings from depression to elation.
+It’s sometimes called manic depression.
+Bipolar disorder is a serious, long-term condition that can have a big impact on your day-to-day life.
+But effective treatments can help to keep your symptoms under control.

-When you have bipolar disorder, you have alternating periods of very high and very low moods.
+If you have bipolar disorder, you’ll have alternating periods of very high and very low mood.
 These periods are called episodes.
 They may include the following.

 - Manic episodes.
 This is when you have an abnormally high mood, which makes it hard to go about your normal life.

 - Hypomanic episode.
-This means you feel emotionally high, but it’s not as intense as with mania.
+This means you feel emotionally high, but it’s not as intense as a manic epidsode.
 You’ll feel more able to get on with day-to-day life.

 - Depressive episodes.
 You’ll have a low mood and loss of interest or pleasure in your usual activities.